5 Things I DON’T Miss About Travel

 This was an endless task when we travelled in West and Central Africa.

-In hindsight, I’ve no idea how I managed to muster up the patience to continue on the adventure.
+In hindsight, I have no idea how I managed to muster the patience to continue on the adventure.

 things i don't miss about travel passport